YAG Mission Statement

 What is YAG?

-As members of YAG, we are committed to educating and empowering ourselves and others, developing and practicing our leadership skills, while acting as allies to each other and to those seeking social justice.
+As members of YAG, we are committed to empowering ourselves and others, developing and practicing our leadership skills, while acting as allies to each other and to those seeking social justice.
 Through engagement in creative action, we are dedicated to the task of influencing other youth to join in our Mission to create political, economic and social changes.

 What Do We Do?